balakuntlaJayanth/Stats/_posts/2020-02-16-images_in_python_2.markdown.md

 imread reads image from a specific path and stores image data in the form of numpy array.

-Matplotlib provides the essential functional of displaying the images in RGB mode.
+Matplotlib provides the essential functionality of displaying the images in RGB mode.

 Loading essential libraries in python